Kunafa Recipe with Mozzarella Cheese (Easy!)

 Finally, spread over the rest of the kataifi dough to cover the cheese completely and press it down lightly.
 Bake it in a preheated oven at 350F for about 40-50 minutes, until the edges and top are deeply golden.
-To serve, flip it over onto a serving platter, drizzle with simple syrup and garnish with crushed pistachios.
+To serve, flip it over onto a serving platter, drizzle with a lot of the simple syrup and garnish with crushed pistachios.

 Mini Kunafa or Kunafa Cupcakes

-If you want to make these super adorable mini kunafa, you simply follow the exact same recipe but just use a muffin tin and make individual ones.
+If you want to make these really cute mini kunafas, you simply follow the exact same recipe but just use a muffin tin and make individual ones.
 This recipe would make roughly 12 pieces.
-They're great for smaller gatherings and they would also need less baking time.
+They’re great for individual servings.
+Make sure you decrease the baking time.

 Pan sizes

-This specific recipe ended up making me a 9 inch large kunafa on the thick end (see picture), as well as 6 individual muffin sized ones.
-You'll have to think about your preference here - I like a good amount of pastry so I can feel the crunch, with a good amount of cheese inside.
+This specific recipe makes a 9 inch large kunafa on the thick end (see picture), as well as 6 individual muffin sized ones.
+You’ll have to think about your preference here – I like a good amount of pastry so I can feel the crunch, with a good amount of cheese inside.
 Some people like it really thin with a lot of cheese.

 Other dessert recipes you will love